BerndHagen/MetaEdit-Plus-Smart-Tag-Editor/README.md

 5. Review and modify the results as needed
 6. Click **Write Tags** to apply the metadata

 **Note:** Auto-Tag uses AcoustID fingerprinting technology (powered by Chromaprint) to identify audio files by their acoustic signature.
-This provides more accurate results than filename-based searches.
-VGMdb is specifically used for video game and anime soundtracks.
+This provides more accurate results than filename-based searches. iTunes is used as a fallback for cover art and metadata enrichment.

 **Cancel:** Press `Escape` at any time to cancel an active Auto-Tag search.